IPT-MMDA/Living_Planet_Symposium_2025/README.md

 # [MMDA & GEOG UMD at LPS 2025](https://ipt-mmda.github.io/Living_Planet_Symposium_2025/)

-This page highlights presentations and posters contributed by [Department of Mathematical Modelling and Data Analysis (MMDA)](https://mmda.ipt.kpi.ua/) and [Department of Geographical Sciences of University of Meryland (GEOG UMD)](https://geog.umd.edu/) researchers at the [Living Planet Symposium 2025](https://lps25.esa.int/).
+This page highlights presentations and posters contributed by [Department of Mathematical Modelling and Data Analysis (MMDA)](https://mmda.ipt.kpi.ua/) of National technical university of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute" and [Department of Geographical Sciences(GEOG UMD)](https://geog.umd.edu/) of University of Maryland researchers at the [Living Planet Symposium 2025](https://lps25.esa.int/).

 We are organizators of the ["**F.05.03 Tracking conflict impacts: Earth Observation for socio-economic resilience and global policy support**"](https://lps25.esa.int/programme/programme-session/?id=23447350-6132-40FF-9020-FAC1500C728A) section.